This is why Jordan Willis was spotted at Sunderland in Academy of Light video

 Eagle-eyed Sunderland fans spotted defender Willis in the background of a recent video posted by the club on their social media accounts, prompting speculation about his role.

-Willis, 28, suffered a ruptured patella tendon at Shrewsbury Town in February of last year, which had initially been expected to sideline him for six months.
+Willis, 28, suffered a ruptured patella tendon at Shrewsbury Town whilst Sunderland were in League One, which had initially been expected to sideline him for six months.

 Most Popular